-The first of our results provides new oblivious subspace embeddings for tensor subspaces spanned by bases of rank one tensors, as well as establishes related least squares embedding results of value in, e.g., the fitting of a general tensor with an accurate low rank CPD approximation.
+The first of our results provides new oblivious subspace embeddings for tensor subspaces spanned by bases of rank-one tensors, as well as establishes related least squares embedding results of value in, e.g., the fitting of a general tensor with an accurate low-rank CPD approximation.
 One of its main contributions is the generality with which it allows one to select the matrices ${\bf A}, {\bf A}_1, \dots, {\bf A}_d$ used to construct the JL embedding $L$ in \eqref{equ:GenNewJLOperator}.
 In particular, it allows each of these matrices to be drawn independently from any desired nearly-optimal family of JL embeddings (as defined immediately below) that the user likes.